Vehicular pollution: Delhi plans 3rd-party audit of 'Red Light On, Gaadi Off' campaign | Science-Environment

 The city government's advertising agency, Shabdarth, said it did not incur any expenses on ads about the drive in the year 2021-22.

-As part of the 'Red Light On, Gaadi Off' campaign, the Environment Department deploys civil defense volunteers at major traffic junctions in the city who ensure the commuters kill the engine while waiting at traffic signals, and hand out pamphlets carrying information on vehicular pollution.
+As part of the 'Red Light On, Gaadi Off' campaign, the Environment Department deploys civil defence volunteers at major traffic junctions in the city who ensure the commuters kill the engine while waiting at traffic signals and hand out pamphlets carrying information on vehicular pollution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)